tomdoeslinux/PixaPencil/README.md

 Make sure to follow clean code guidelines when contributing to this project.

-## Want to collaborate?
-If you want to collaborate with me on the project flick me an email at tomdoescodeallday@gmail.com.

 ## Features
 #### Mirror tool:
 ![Screen Recording - Made with RecordCast](https://user-images.githubusercontent.com/50536495/139818972-d6daea00-5925-4f48-a17b-168ed8520306.gif)